-VI.
-ACTIONS OVERVIEW
+V. ACTIONS OVERVIEW

-Device notifications can be created, deleted, and edited by selecting the Actions Tab in the tab bar.
+Device notifications can be created, deleted, and edited by selecting the Actions tab in the tab bar.

-You can toggle the Action Trigger on or off by selecting the switch under Current Action Triggers.
-See Figure 10.
+You can toggle the Action Trigger On or Off by selecting the switch under Current Action Triggers.
+See Figure 12.

+Sensor: Temperature - 112

-Network: Testing Tool Netw ork
+Network: Testing Tool Network

+Last Message : Unavailable lext Check-in: Unavailable

+Ð

+Active Actions y stop biggering Actions from this sens or, you can choose from the options below.
 0

-· · · · · · · · · · · · · · · · · · ·

-Last Message : Unavailable Next Check-in: Unavailable

-ctive Actions

-If you would like to tempor arily stop triggering Actions from this sens or, you can choose from the options below.

 Current Action Triggers

-Battery below 15% -
+On Battery below 15% \ominus